itsAllGoose/itsAllGoose/README.md

 - 👋 Hi, I’m @itsAllGoose
 - 👀 I’m interested in web devlopemnt, api's and internet of things
-- 🌱 I’m currently a senior software development in a tech consultancy
+- 🌱 I’m currently a senior software developer in a tech consultancy
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...